AnonTendim/study-notes/NetworksForMachineLearningGeoffreyHinton.md

 - But the difficulty is deciding which features to use as the bad choices of features makes it impossible to have a weight set.

 # Lecture 2.3 A geometrical view of perceptrons
-weight-space
+## weight-space
-: has one dimension per weight
+- has one dimension per weight
+- A point in the space represents a particular setting of all the weights ()
-: each training point is a hyperplane that passes through the origin in white space
+- each training point is a hyperplane that passes through the origin in white space
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDM2ODAxNjMsLTEyNDQxMDgxMjksMj
-I1NzAyMjY0LDUyNjc3MjQ2OSwxOTMxMTY5MTg1LDc5NDY0NzQy
-MSwxNjMyNDQ0MjAwLC05MjkyMzgzODYsMjA3NDEzMDMyNSwxND
-I2OTE4MDk1LC05Mjc0Njg3NjEsLTgxMzk1OTU3MywtMTkwMjQ5
-NzYxNiwxOTEwNDI3Mzc3LC0xNzcwMDMzNTIsMTkyNTA3NjYwNy
-wtMjA4ODc0NjYxMiwtMTc0MzQ2NDQ2OV19
+eyJoaXN0b3J5IjpbMTI2OTU1MzQyMywtMTI0NDEwODEyOSwyMj
+U3MDIyNjQsNTI2NzcyNDY5LDE5MzExNjkxODUsNzk0NjQ3NDIx
+LDE2MzI0NDQyMDAsLTkyOTIzODM4NiwyMDc0MTMwMzI1LDE0Mj
+Y5MTgwOTUsLTkyNzQ2ODc2MSwtODEzOTU5NTczLC0xOTAyNDk3
+NjE2LDE5MTA0MjczNzcsLTE3NzAwMzM1MiwxOTI1MDc2NjA3LC
+0yMDg4NzQ2NjEyLC0xNzQzNDY0NDY5XX0=
 -->